Arkounay/ux-media/README.md

 # Ux Media

-Symfony UX async document upload type using ArtgrisFileManager, a [MediaBundle](https://github.com/artgris/MediaBundle) version that works without having to use most of its dependecies like jQuery / jQuery UI / Font awesome etc (but **still requires bootstrap 5**)
+Symfony UX async document upload form type using ArtgrisFileManager, a [MediaBundle](https://github.com/artgris/MediaBundle) version that works without having to use most of its dependecies like jQuery / jQuery UI / Font awesome etc (but **still requires bootstrap 5**)

 ## Installation